Andrew-Dunn/redrobin/README.md

 Fun Facts From Wikipedia
 >The American Robin (Turdus migratorius), also known as the robin, is a migratory songbird of the thrush family.
->It is named after the European Robin[2] because of its reddish-orange breast.
+>It is named after the European Robin because of its reddish-orange breast.
 >
 >Red Robin Gourmet Burgers is a chain of casual dining restaurants founded in 1969 in Seattle, Washington
 >